1. Setting up the package sources

 root@linux# subscription-manager repos --enable "codeready-builder-for-rhel-8-x86_64-rpms"

-Since Red Hat and thus CentOS also deliver SELinux and a local firewall by default, adjustments may have to be made here.
+Since Red Hat and thus also the derivatives also deliver Security-Enhanced Linux (SELinux) and a local firewall by default, adjustments may still have to be made here.
 As the first step you will need to allow your web server to access the network interfaces:

 root@linux# setsebool -P httpd_can_network_connect 1